🌰 seedling

 What auto research needs to work

 • Clean metrics.
-If the objective can’t be measured in a single number (or a small vector), the agent can’t know which experiments won.
+If the objective resists reduction to a single number (or a small vector), the agent has no way to rank experiments.
 Research domains with noisy, subjective, or multi-dimensional outcomes are harder to automate.

 • Fast iteration cycle.
 If each experiment takes a week, auto research becomes scheduled-batch research.
 The payoff scales with how many cycles you can run per budget.